 Liquid paraffin can be used to help treat cradle cap in infants.
 Cradle cap is a condition resulting in dry scaly skin, most commonly found on the head.
 When shampooing is not effective in removing the scaly skin, apply liquid paraffin to the scalp area and then wrap in warm cloths.
 Liquid paraffin can also be used to ease inflammation due to diaper rash or irritation due to eczema, and to soften hardened ear wax.
 Liquid paraffin has many uses in the medical field.
 Because liquid paraffin passes through the body’s intestinal tract without being absorbed, it can be used as a laxative to limit the amount of water removed from the stool and ease constipation.
 It is used in the penicillin production process and is also used in some eye lubricants.
 Liquid paraffin can be used to ease diaper rash and eczema irritation.

-Liquid Paraffin Pharma Grade Applications
+Applications of Liquid Paraffin Pharma Grade

 - Used to help treat cradle cap in infants.